Barthandalus/GodModeWiki/README.md

 - Craft rates are 9x
 - All crafts can go max.
 - Fishing is on, but probably doesn't work completely.
-- NMs have a 3x stat and HP modifier.
-- Drop rates are 2x without Treasure Hunter.
+- Era Treasure Hunter style.
+- Lotteries are set to always spawn.
+- Ah bot enabled

 # Player Hub